 This tab has two sections.
 In the top section, you can create user-defined variables for the import.
 The bottom section displays the built-in system variables that can be used in the import, such as temptable.
-This Built-in Variables section is for reference only.
+This Built-in Variables section is for reference only, so that you can see the variables available for use.